 - Peer tutoring and mentoring programs – Help fellow students master their courses and improve their skills, or be part of a support system for new students, all while gaining valuable experience for your resume.

-We encourage all students to complete an internship before graduating with a degree in foods and nutrition.
+We encourage all students to complete an internship before completing the foods and nutrition degree program.
 Career Services is available to help you find internships and job opportunities in this field of study.